makerfactoryio/docs/docs/development-boards/sensorio/pinouts.md

 #Board Pinouts

 The MCU PinNames mappings are listed as [PortName_Bit].
-When available, the alternative functions are described.
+When available, the alternative functions are described (as extra ADC channels, CAN Bus or I2S for audio for instance).

 !!! tip "mbed target pin-mapping"
 	For the mbed platform, the pin mappings are done in the SensorIO target (**mbed-os/targets/TARGET_STM/TARGET_STM32F4/TARGET_STM32F413xH/TARGET_SENSORIO/PinNames.h**)